SelenatorXo/Genetic-Program/README.md

 ## Acknowledgments

 - Inspired by the field of Genetic Programming and evolutionary algorithms.
-- Built using Java and Maven.
+- Built using Java and Visual Studio Code.

 ---